luiul/statistics-meets-logistics/README.md

 Linear Regression allows us to build a relationship between multiple **features** to estimate a **target output** The linear function `y=mx+b` only has room for a possible feature `x`.
 OLS allows us to solve for the slope `m` and the intercept `b`.
 Later, we'll need tools like gradient descent to scale this to multiple features.
 We can translate this data into generalized mathematical notation: X is the matrix that contains multiple features and y is the vector that contains the label we're trying to predict.
 We build the linear relationship between the features X and label Y. Note that we're looking for a linear combination to computer an estimate.
 Also note that in the linear combination we don't have an intercept `b`.

-We consider the 1st degree polynomial for our estimator (see REnADME preamble if LaTeX equation is not rendering):
+We consider the 1st degree polynomial for our estimator (see preamble if TeX equation is not rendering):

 $$\hat{y}=b_{0}+b_{1} x$$